History of the Brisbane Broncos: 2010s

 In 2010 Broncos captain Darren Lockyer took the record for most games with a single club by making his 329th appearance for Brisbane.
 The Broncos' amazing record of 18 consecutive finals appearances came to an end in 2010 with a final round defeat to the Canberra Raiders at home, meaning the Broncos missed the finals for the first time since 1991.
 All of their premierships came in that 18-year period.
 Their 18 consecutive finals appearances are second only to the St. George Dragons' 24 consecutive years of finals appearances (1950–1974), which netted their 11 consecutive premierships.

 In 2011, The Brisbane Broncos had a new coach in to replace sacked Ivan Henjak, The Broncos defense was impregnable with 6/7 wins in their first 7 matches leaving them at the top of the ladder.

 According to a 2013 report, the Brisbane Broncos had the highest brand equity of any Australian sporting brand.

 In what is considered by some commentators to be one of the best Grand Finals in recent history the 2015 Grand Final against the North Queensland Cowboys went in to Golden Point overtime for the first time.
 Jonathan Thurston, after missing a match winning try conversion after the 80 minutes, kicked a field goal 2 minutes into the Golden Point period to win the match for the North Queensland Cowboys 17–16.

-As of 2017, the Broncos are currently experiencing their longest premiership drought, having endured ten completed seasons without winning the premiership since their most recent success in 2006.
+As of 2025, the Broncos lost another Grand Final in heartbreaking circumstances in 2023 followed by a Grand Final victory in 2025, ending their 19 year Premiership drought.
+The Broncos are the current Premiers.